The Rehab

-The Rehab is the fourth independent album by rapper Young Buck.
+The Rehab is the fifth solo studio album and third independent album by rapper Young Buck.
 It was released on September 7, 2010.
 A remix version was released in 2019.

 Background

 Originally intended to be his third studio album, its release was promised since early 2008, but was repeatedly pushed back due to Young Buck's problems with G-Unit and 50 Cent.
-At one point, Buck made an exaggerated claim when he said that The Rehab will sell a million copies in his first week to buy himself out of his contract with G-Unit Records.
+At one point, Buck made an exaggerated claim to buy himself out of his contract with G-Unit Records that The Rehab would sell a million copies in its first week.
 The track "Hood Documentary" is a diss track directed at 50 Cent.
 The announcement came amidst rumors that 50 Cent had finally released Buck from his G-Unit contract.

-On September 13, 2010 an interview with Shade 45 radio host Angela Yee, 50 Cent stated that Young Buck is still signed to G-Unit Records.
+On September 13, 2010 an interview with Shade 45 radio host Angela Yee, 50 Cent stated Young Buck was still signed to G-Unit Records at that time.

 Commercial performance

 The Rehab debuted at number 55 on the U.S. Billboard 200 chart, selling over 6,400 units in its first week.